mixpanel/docs/pages/docs/reports/apps/experiments.md

 Mixpanel will automatically populate the Experiment, Control, and Variant dropdowns within the report if sent in the proper format.

-Mixpanel scans for experiments that began in the date range you’ve selected for the report.
+Mixpanel scans for experiments that began in the date range you've selected for the report.
 If any are found, then they will appear under the "Tracked Experiments" sub-header.
 To do this you must send data in the following format:

 **Event Name:** "$experiment_started"